Restore items backed up with Time Machine on Mac

 On your Mac, open a window for the item you want to restore.

 For example, to recover a file you accidentally deleted from your Documents folder, open the Documents folder.

 If you’re missing an item from the desktop, you don’t need to open a window.

-Use Launchpad to view and open apps on Mac and open Time Machine.
+Use Launchpad to view and open apps on Mac and open Time Machine (in the Other folder).
 A message may appear while your Mac connects to the backup disk.

 Use the arrows and timeline to browse the local snapshots and backups.

 If you see a pulsing light to semi-dark grey tick mark, it represents a backup that’s still loading or validating on the backup disk.